Illumina/strelka/docs/userGuide/errorAnalysis.md

 `${COUNTS_ANALYSIS_PATH}/runWorkflow.py -m sge -j 36`

-#### Advanced execution options
+### Advanced execution options

 These options are useful for workflow development and debugging:

+#### `--quiet`
-* Stderr logging can be disabled with `--quiet` argument.
+Stderr logging can be disabled with `--quiet` argument.
 Note this log is replicated to `${COUNTS_ANALYSIS_PATH}/workspace/pyflow.data/logs/pyflow_log.txt` so there is no loss of log information.
+#### `--reportObservedIndels`
-* Extended context details for each observed indel can be reported with the `--reportObservedIndels` argument.
+Extended context details for each observed indel can be reported with the `--reportObservedIndels` argument.
 This command will create a `debug` directory in `${COUNTS_ANALYSIS_PATH}/results` with a BED file titled `strelkaObservedIndel.bed.gz` which will report each observed indel as a single record.
 In addition to the standard BED fields, it will also output the following additional fields:

 | Field # |         Description                                               |
 |--------:|:------------------------------------------------------------------|